© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llawhaden Hospital is a scheduled monument protected by Cadw under reference PE162.
 View the official record →

-Llawhaden Hospital is a medieval charitable institution located in Pembrokeshire, Wales, established to provide care and shelter for the sick and poor.
+Llawhaden Hospital is a medieval charitable institution located in Pembrokeshire, Wales, established to provide care and welfare to the poor and infirm.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE162.

 Llawhaden Hospital dates from the medieval period, and is classified as a hospital.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llawhaden Hospital is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE162.